erfgss/vllm-omni/docs/contributing/profiling.md

         --num_inference_steps 50 \
         --cfg_scale 4.0
 ```
-We can see the vLLM logs in the console and the diffusion logs in omni_diffusion.stats.jsonl.
+We can see the vLLM logs in the console and the diffusion logs in path/omni_diffusion_stats/omni_diffusion_%Y%m%d_%H%M%S_xx_pidxxxxW.jsonl.

 ```json
 INFO 12-17 09:28:58 [__init__.py:216] Automatically detected platform cuda.